petermr/openVirus/textIndexing/solr/instructions.md

 11. Check the core is running by browsing to **http://localhost:8983** and selecting it in the **Core Selector** dropdown on the sidebar.

 # Indexing documents
 Solr uses the `bin/post` command to index documents.
 You point the command at a directory and Solr does the rest.
-If you set up your core with the **data_driven_schema_configs** option then Solr will decide how to go about indexing the docs.
+If you set up your core with the **data_driven_schema_configs** option then Solr will decide how to go about indexing the

 Let's assume you are going to search for papers on COVID-19.
 The following commands will retrieve papers and index them in Solr:
 ```bash